hyperdashio/hyperdash-sdk-py/README.md

 The SDK currently doesn't support mid-experiment parameter redeclaration.
 Remember to `end()` your experiment before redeclaring `exp`.

 ## Decorator experiment API
 If your experiment is wrapped in a function, the decorator API saves you the trouble of having to remember to write `exp.end()`.
-The exact argument `exp` must be passed into the wrapped function.
+The exact argument `exp` must be passed into the wrapped function to get access to the Experiment object.
 ```python
 from hyperdash import monitor